weld/weld-testing/junit5/README.md

 To use this approach, annotate your test class with `ExtendWith(WeldJunit5AutoExtension.class)` or just `@EnableAutoWeld`.
 By default, the extension will:

-* Inspect your test class and try to figure out what beans classes does it need based on injection points (field and parameter injection both work)
+* Inspect your test class and try to figure out what beans classes it needs based on injection points (field and parameter injection both work)
   * This is done by finding classes and verifying if they have [bean defining annotation](http://docs.jboss.org/cdi/spec/2.0/cdi-spec.html#bean_defining_annotations) so make sure they do
 * Add those classes to Weld container
 * Process additional annotations on test class